 Here is a detailed guide:

-- Apply the Wood Finish Remover – Following the manufacturer’s instructions, apply the wood finish remover over the finish.
+- Apply the Wood Finish Remover.
+Following the manufacturer’s instructions, apply the wood finish remover over the finish.

-- Wait 30 minutes
+- Wait 30 minutes.

-How Soon Can You Repaint Wood?
+How Soon Can You Re-paint Wood After Removing Danish Oil?